Why use survival models?

 We are sometimes asked why we prefer using μx, to which the lazy answer would be that this is what the CMI Technical Standards Working Party recommends, and it is how the the CMI has graduated all its tables since the early 1990s.
 Using μx to model mortality has a number of advantages, but here we will illustrate the simplest one.

 One immediate advantage of modelling μx is that it allows each and every piece of data to contribute to the model.
 In contrast, modelling qx involves throwing away data where the policyholder could not have completed a full year of exposure.
-To illustrate, consider the data below from a life office which wanted to investigate anti-selection at retirement ages between 60 and 65 over the 2004-2006 period:
+To illustrate, consider the data in Table 1 below:

 Data available for μx Data available for qx